 The CPS core survey is the primary source of information on the employment characteristics of the civilian noninstitutionalized population, including estimates of unemployment released every month by the U.S. Bureau of Labor Statistics.

 In addition to the core survey, monthly CPS supplements provide additional demographic and social data.
-The Annual Social and Economic Supplement (ASEC)— formerly called the March Supplement—and the October school enrollment supplement provide information used to estimate the status and well-being of children.
+The Annual Social and Economic Supplement (ASEC)—formerly called the March Supplement—and the October school enrollment supplement provide information used to estimate the status and well-being of children.
 The ASEC and school enrollment supplement have been administered every year since 1947.
 In this report, data on poverty status, health insurance, and the parents' highest level of school completed or degree attained are derived from the ASEC.
 The October supplement to the CPS asks questions on school enrollment by grade and other school characteristics about each member of the household age 3 or over.
 In this report, data on high school completion and college enrollment are derived from the October supplement.
 The food security supplement, introduced in April 1995 and administered in December since 2001, is described in detail below.

 The CPS sample is selected from a complete address list of geographically delineated primary sampling units, which are based on census addresses and updated using recent construction and other data.
 It is administered through field representatives, either in person or by telephone using computer-assisted personal interviewing (CAPI).
-Some CPS data also are collected through a centralized telephone operation, computer-assisted telephone interviewing (CATI).
+Some CPS data are also collected through a centralized telephone operation, computer-assisted telephone interviewing (CATI).
 For more information regarding the CPS, its sampling structure, and estimation methodology, see Design and Methodology: Current Population Survey (Technical Paper 77, October 2019) available online at https://www.census.gov/programs-surveys/cps/technical-documentation/complete.html.

 The 2014 CPS ASEC (which refers to health insurance coverage estimates of the 2013 calendar year) is the first to use the improved measures of health insurance coverage.
 Following more than a decade of research, evaluation, and consultation with outside experts, the U.S. Census Bureau implemented an approach shown to improve the accuracy of health insurance coverage measurement.
 For a list of references, please see the U.S. Census Bureau director's statement on the improved set of health insurance coverage questions at https://www.census.gov/newsroom/archives/2014-pr/cb14-67.html.
 Due to these changes, data for the 2014 CPS ASEC are not comparable with data from earlier years.